Income distribution: Taxes

-In-kind transfers

-If a cash is given to a poor person, he or she may not make "the best" choice in case, what to buy for this extra money.
-Then, there is the solution in form of the food stamps or directly the food as an in-kind transfer to the poorest.
+Education and Skill Development

+Universal Access to Quality Education: Ensuring that all individuals have access to quality education can reduce income inequality by equipping people with the skills they need to succeed.

+Lifelong Learning and Retraining Programs: Support for ongoing education and retraining can help workers adapt to changing economic conditions and job markets.

+International Cooperation

+Work with other countries to establish international standards for labor rights, tax policies, and corporate governance to prevent a "race to the bottom" in terms of wages and working conditions.

 Housing subsidies

 The rent and upkeep of housing form a large portion of spending in the lower income families.
 Housing subsidies were designed to help the poor obtaining adequate housing.

 Welfare and Unemployment benefits

 This provides actual money to the people with very low or no income and gives them an absolute freedom in decision-making how to use this benefit.
 This works best if we assume that they are rational and make decisions in their best interest.

 Income mobility

-Income mobility is one of the next factors, that should be considered by studying the degree of inequality.
-It refers and describes, how someone can improve or worsen, generally change his economic well-being.
-People simply move in the hierarchy of earning power and income mobility describes these changes over the whole life time.
-For instance, if someone has improved his economic situation, this person is then considered upwardly mobile.
+Income mobility is another factor in the study of income inequality.
+It describes how people change their economic well-being, i.e. move in the hierarchy of earning power over their lifetime.
+When someone improves his economic situation, this person is considered upwardly mobile.

-We can then divide the situation into two cases that dramatically different influence the inequality.
-Firstly, if the rich people stay always rich and poor stay always poor, it refers, that people can not that easily change their economic status and inequality then seems as a permanent problem.
-If workers can easily shift their income class, e.g. from middle earning class to upper class or from lower class to middle class.
-This means, their change is relatively possible, inequality is fluid and temporary so it does not create such a serious problem.
+Mobility can vary between two extremes: 1) rich people stay always rich and poor stay always poor: people cannot easily change their economic status and inequality then seems as a permanent problem.
+2) individuals can easily shift their income class, e.g. from middle earning class to upper class or from lower class to middle class.
+Inequality is "fluid" and temporary so it does not create a serious permanent problem.